Will Rogers most famous quote on being a Democrat also trivialised the party: “I belong to no organized party; I am a Democrat,” he said.

 As a young man, he worked as a horse-breaker before joining a circus to perform rope tricks.

-Rogers typically followed a biting comment with self-effacing humour or a platitude to obviate any malice inferred.
+Rogers typically followed a biting comment with self-effacing humour or a platitude to relieve tension.

-He had an astonishing work ethic and diverse interests: Rogers appeared in sixty-nine films, undertook exhausting national lecture tours, worked in radio, on Broadway and as Goodwill Ambassador to Mexico.
+He had an astonishing work ethic and diverse interests: Rogers appeared in sixty-nine films, undertook exhausting national lecture tours, worked on radio and Broadway and as Goodwill Ambassador to Mexico.

 Rogers had a passion for aviation and was an advocate for the industry.
 He was killed in a plane crash in Alaska on15th August 1935